kyma-project/api-gateway/docs/user/custom-resources/apirule/v2alpha1/04-15-api-rule-access-strategies.md

 ## Configuration of the **extAuth** Access Strategy

-ExtAuth is an access strategy allowing for providing custom authentication and authorization logic.
-The provider for authorization needs to be defined by the user in Istio configuration, most commonly with Istio Custom Resource.
-The provider is then referenced in the APIRule configuration.
-For example, the following Istio Custom Resource defines a provider named `ext-auth-provider`.
+**extAuth** is an access strategy allowing for providing custom authentication and authorization logic.
+To use it, you must first define the authorization provider in the Istio configuration, most commonly in the Istio custom resource (CR).
+For example, the following Istio CR defines a provider named `ext-auth-provider`.

 ```yaml
 apiVersion: operator.kyma-project.io/v1alpha2